Articles contain affiliate links. For more information on affiliate links, click here

 These are your snacks!
 We need meals AND snacks to be successful.

-It’s 2022, so it’s time to get something on your phone for micro-learning to solidify topics as you go about your day.
-It’s not 1999 when if you wanted to study or do review questions, you’d have to pull out your 5-subject notebook and 1,000+ textbooks.
+In todays day and age, it’s time to get something on your phone for micro-learning to solidify topics as you go about your day.
+It’s not 1999 when if you wanted to study or do review questions, you’d have to pull out your 5-subject notebook and 1,000+ page textbooks.

 Leverage technology to make your life easier.
 There are various apps out there that have it where it automatically sends it to your phone (via SMS texts or notifications to do study questions) so you don’t have to think about it.
-Picmonic and TrueLearn do this, for example.
+Picmonic and Nursing.com, for example.
+(And if you use Picmonic, make sure you use code FRESHRN when you sign-up for 20% off!)

 It’s essentially automating studying.
 I love automation!
 I use it for my banking (auto-pay for bills) and my business.
 It makes life exponentially easier.